ohef/Dungeon-5.0/README.md

 You should be able to use it as a standalone game module; but there's a lot of setup one has to go through to get it working; honestly just don't do it, there are references that are hardcoded against assets and whatnot.

+# Status
+Honestly an SRPG is quite an undertaking; that and I'm not really convinced that I'm up to the task in designing it (ugh life is annoying you know?).
+For now, if there's one thing; is that lager is quite an amazing library that you can totally use for an unreal project.
+If only we had a React rendering library it'd make the whole web paradigm work; but who wants to do that for C++.

+It works, you need some content; I may update that, in the meantime I'll just leave this here if you're interested into what I'm up to.